themillhousegroup/affinity-for-mermaid/README.md

 # Affinity symbol set (for Mermaid.js)
 Free 2D symbols for computer network diagrams.

-This fork simply takes the excellent work of [ecceman](https://github.com/ecceman/affinity) and exposes the Affinity networking icon set for consumption via Mermaid.js.
+This fork simply takes the excellent work of [ecceman](https://github.com/ecceman/affinity) and exposes the *Affinity* networking icon set for consumption via Mermaid.js.

-To do this, just follow the [Registering icon pack in Mermaid](https://mermaid.js.org/config/icons.html#registering-icon-pack-in-mermaid) guide, substituting the Github Pages endpoint from this project; i.e.:
+To do this, just follow the [Registering icon pack in Mermaid](https://mermaid.js.org/config/icons.html#registering-icon-pack-in-mermaid) guide, substituting the [Github Pages resource files](https://themillhousegroup.github.io/affinity-for-mermaid/) from this project; i.e.:

 ```javascript
 mermaid.registerIconPacks([